Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 Passion fruit seeds are also rich in piceatannol, a polyphenol that may improve insulin sensitivity in men with excess weight, potentially reducing type 2 diabetes risk when taken as a supplement.

-Plus, the fruit's high fiber content can help improve gut health and prevent constipation.
+Plus, the fruit's high fiber content can help improve gut performance and prevent constipation.

 Posts To Visit